-3) Clean the wheel and hub.
+- 3) Clean the wheel and hub.
 Accumulations of rust and debris must be removed from both the wheel and hub mating surfaces before the spacers are installed.
 Clean using a wire brush or Roloc disc.
-Apply a thin film of anti-seize to the hub face to protect it from corrosion, and make future disassembly easier.

-4) Select the correct length wheel bolts.
-Wheels bolts must penetrate the threaded holes in the wheel hubs to a minimum depth for safety reasons.
+Apply a thin film of anti-seize to the hub face to protect it from corrosion, and make future disassembly easier. - 4) Select the correct length wheel bolts.
+Wheels bolts must penetrate the threaded holes in the wheel hubs to a minimum depth, for obvious safety reasons.
+Stock bolts may be used with thin shims, as long as they engage the minimum number of threads.